How Harry and Meghan's Royal Wedding Portraits Differ From William and Kate's

 Hugo Burnand/Clarence House; Alexi Lubomirski

-William and Kate's photos featured a bride side and a groom side: As Town and Country noted, all of William's family members posed on one side for the portrait while all of Kate's family members stood on the other.
+William and Kate's photos featured a bride side and a groom side while Meghan and Harry's did not: As Town and Country noted, William and Kate's family members stood on opposite sides for the portraits—the Middletons by the bride and the royals by the groom.
 However, this wasn't the case for Harry and Meghan's family photo.
 Meghan's mother Doria Ragland smiled beside Harry's brother William, his sister-in-law Kate and his nephew and niece Prince George and Princess Charlotte.
-Queen Elizabeth II, Prince Phillip, Prince Charles and Duchess Camila smiled for the camera on the other side.
+Queen Elizabeth II, Prince Philip, Prince Charles and Duchess Camilla posed on the other side.
 This could be because the mother of the bride was the only family member Meghan had in attendance.
 Her father had to bow out of the wedding at the last minute due to surgery following a recent heart attack.

 Hugo Burnand/Clarence House; Alexi Lubomirski